tud-amr/website/_paper_websites/openSGR.md

   - name: "ETH Zurich"
     superscript: "3"
     # url: "https://www.cs.cmu.edu/"
-release_date: 2025-01-01 # publication or relevant date, approximated if not sure.
+release_date: 2025-03-10 # publication or relevant date, approximated if not sure.
 Just for display purposes and ordering.
 links: # If you have other website for the project, github repos, datasets, etc. put it here.
 You can also add an icon from https://icons.getbootstrap.com/
-  - name: Paper (coming soon)
+  - name: Paper (arXiv)
     icon: bi-file-earmark-pdf
     # url: "https://arxiv.org/abs/..."
   - name: Code (coming soon)